AW-Arts/Robot_UWE/README.md

   - Linux/other: `~/.config/lynxmotion_al5a`
 - The Motor configuration panel includes an **Open config folder** button that opens the directory in your OS file manager.
-- On first launch the app seeds that folder with bundled defaults (servo offsets, LED pin map, etc.) so users start with a working configuration they can edit.
+- On first launch the app seeds that folder **only if it is empty**, copying the entire bundled defaults directory (servo offsets, LED pin map, saved subroutines/timelines, etc.) so users start with a working configuration they can edit or replace.

 ## Status LEDs